For more information contact: Captain TJ Garcia Phone: 863.297.1038 or 863.287.6209 Email: firstname.lastname@example.org

 Participants will take part in a functional fitness program, led by Auburndale-based fitness center, Ultra Fit, which includes weekly physical training, and learn how to design and implement positive behavioral and lifestyle changes for personal growth, health, and wellbeing.
 Participants will also have partial access to Ultra Fit facilities and equipment with the opportunity to purchase additional access or services.

-Classes are from Monday through Friday, beginning on September 26.
-Participants will apply what they have learned during a Capstone Experience at the end of the eight-week course, which concludes on November 18.
+Classes are from Monday through Friday, beginning on Jan.
+16, 2024.
+Participants will apply what they have learned during a Capstone Experience at the end of the eight-week course, which concludes on March 8.

-Steve Gregory is California’s first working journalist to become a Peace Officers Standards and Training (POST)-certified instructor.
+Steve Gregory Steve Gregory is California’s first working journalist to become a Peace Officers Standards and Training (POST)-certified instructor.
 Gregory has worked with iHeartMEDIA since 1993 and is an expert on media relations and crisis communications.
 In 2016, the California State Legislature presented him with a resolution acknowledging his contributions to journalism and the community.
 Throughout his career, Gregory has provided on-the-scene coverage of the O.J.
 Simpson trial, Hurricane Katrina, and riots in Ferguson, Missouri, following the death of Michael Brown.
 Gregory has given presentations at many trainings throughout the United States.